mlin2024/Doodl.e/README.md

 * [ ] When receiving an existing doodle from the database, user can view a timelapse of the work already done on the doodle
 * [ ] App is compatible with landscape mode
+* [x] User can choose to either create a new game or join an existing game
+  * [x] User can create a new game and receive the game code
+  * [x] User can join a game by inputting the game code
+    * [x] User can view a list of all users currently in the game
+    * [x] User who created a game can start the game
+    * [ ] User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
+    * [ ] User can view the full history of each doodle in the game after the game ends

 ### 2. Screen Archetypes